primeroIMS/primero/docker/README.md

 ## Environmental Substitution

-On Primero's Docker, we substitue values in from our Docker environment into the container config files at runtime.
+On Primero's Docker, we substitute values in from our Docker environment into the container config files at runtime.
 To do this, we place shell style variables in any config file and then point the sub.sh script towards the correct folder.
 This is explained in detail in the sub.sh errata section.